HiveMQ Installation on Cloud Service Providers

 Create IAM

-Attach permission to IAM role
+Attach permission to the IAM role

 Install HiveMQ on AWS